 My philosophy is that exes are family – they can be as close as sisters, or be more like a second cousin once removed that you are friendly with at reunions.
 But unless they’ve done something worthy of removing that status, they are family.
-I do not trash-talk them except for that window of venting after the breakup when venting is necessary, or to one’s besties as required… I do my best not to re-activate old arguments from the relationship – because it’s just not relevant any longer.
-I help them when I can, encourage and be that friend who knows what they are really like and loves them anyhow.
+I do not trash-talk them except for that window of venting after the breakup when venting is necessary, or to one’s besties as required when trying to figure something out.
+I do my best not to re-activate old arguments from the relationship – because it’s just not relevant any longer.
+I help them when I can, encourage them and try to be that friend who knows what they are really like and loves them anyhow.
 I ask them for help when needed.

 But what if I can’t or shouldn’t be friends with my ex?

 Unless your ex is a big closet case or moves away, you are likely to run into her socially.
 During the first 6 months to a year after the breakup, if you need to not be in a room with her, you can likely enlist your friends to warn you if she is going to be somewhere, or to come with you and agree to leave with you if she is there.
-Trying to get your friends not to invite her to things – unless there is abuse involved – is likely not going to work well, but getting friends to text you and warn you is usually doable.
+Trying to get your friends not to invite her to things – unless there is abuse involved, and sometimes, unfortunately even then – is likely not going to work well, but getting friends to text you and warn you is usually doable.